1

 Esteemed cultural historian Tomás Ybarra-Frausto relates Mesa-Bains’s life to contemporary events and her artistic and intellectual production to her concept of domesticana (a feminist interpretation of rasquachismo) and her mestiza identity.

-The CSRC has published four reports based on findings from its Thriving Youth Study conducted in 2023-24 in Oxnard, California.
-Drawing on extensive data collected from a youth-led initiative involving over 3,000 local residents aged 18 to 34, the reports highlight the challenges and barriers facing young adults in this community.
+Drawing on extensive data collected from a youth-led initiative involving over 3,000 local residents aged 18 to 34, the reports highlight the challenges and barriers facing young adults in Oxnard, California.

-Rotating exhibitions drawn from CSRC collections are on display inside the library and in the vitrine at the entrance.
+Rotating exhibitions are on display inside the library and in the vitrine at the entrance.
+All exhibitions are free to the public and viewable during regular library hours.

 Since its founding in 1969, the UCLA Chicano Studies Research Center (CSRC) has played a pivotal role in the development of scholarly research on the U.S. Chicano-Latino population.
 Our research mission is supported by five distinct components: a library with special collections archive, an academic press, collaborative research projects, public and academic programs, and community-based partnerships.